Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 Is it a positive or negative symbol?

-How is it used in real education?
+How is it applied in actual education?

 Teachers, apps, and videos use Xuebaotou to connect with students through humor and relatability.